©2016 Virago Theatre Company. All Rights Reserved

 In the summer of 2008, Virago began an actor’s training program for children and adults called The Theatre Conservatory.
 The training is rigorous and multi-disciplined, offering classes in acting, stage combat, voice, movement, and acting Shakespeare.
 All instructors are professional working performers.
 Classes are offered throughout the year at various school campuses in Alameda. http://www.viragotheatre.org/tc_classes.html

-Virago has become known as THE theater where new plays are produced.
-Virago produced Robert Hamm’s A Bed of My Own (2007), John Byrd’s The Death of Ayn Rand (2007) and The Hermit Bird (2009), Dan Brodnitz and Jeff Green’s Mankind’s Last Hope (2007), William Bivins’ The Afterlife of the Mind (2009), the smash San Francisco hit,Zombie Vixens from Hell-The Musical!(2012) by John Byrd, and in Fall of 2013, George Pfirrmann's daring comedy about a Ukrainian prostitute and a virgin with Aspergers, AROUSAL (Now scheduled for a tour in Los Angeles, Jan 2014).
-Dennis Chowenhill, Virago Resident Dramaturg, directs the New Play Reading Series and is actively soliticing new scripts. http://www.viragotheatre.org/newworks.html
+Virago has become known as THE theater where new plays and musicals are produced.
+Virago produced Robert Hamm’s A Bed of My Own (2007), John Byrd’s The Death of Ayn Rand (2007) and The Hermit Bird (2009), Dan Brodnitz and Jeff Green’s Mankind’s Last Hope (2007), William Bivins’ The Afterlife of the Mind (2009), the smash San Francisco hit,Zombie Vixens from Hell-The Musical!(2012) by John Byrd, and in Fall of 2013, George Pfirrmann's daring comedy about a Ukrainian prostitute and a virgin with Aspergers, AROUSAL.
+AROUSAL, paired with Harold Pinter's The Lover went to Los Angeles (Theatre Asylum) and New York (The Flea Theater, July 2014).
+Dennis Chowenhill, Virago Resident Dramaturg, directs the New Play Reading Series. http://www.viragotheatre.org/newworks.html

-As Virago Theatre Company moves forward, we prepare to celebrate our 10th anniversary with exciting new collaborations in the East Bay and San Francisco, working with other theaters to produce provocative and intimate productions.
+As Virago Theatre Company moves forward, we prepare to celebrate our 10th anniversary with exciting new collaborations at The Flight Deck in Oakland, Tides Theatre in San Francisco, Theatre Asylum in Los Angeles and The Flea in New York.
 Please join our mailing list so we can keep you in the loop!http://www.viragotheatre.org/mailinglist.html